utkarsh5k/IndRail/README.md

 Consequently, they can book tickets for a train.
 They can look at their booking history.
 They can cancel the booked tickets.

+Basic Assumptions:

+1) The distance used for cost calculation is the linear displacement and not the original length of the track.
+2) It is assumed that every train runs on every single day.
+3) Time of journey is not calculated.
+4) For simplicity, all seats are assumed to be similar.
+5) Age wise reservation scheme is not implemented.